 OVERVIEW: The American Legion Child Welfare Foundation funds organizations that contribute to the physical, mental, emotional and spiritual well-being of children across the United States.

 PROFILE: Established in the mid-1950s, the American Legion Child Welfare Foundation was created by the American Legion, but it is a separate nonprofit entity.
-The foundation says its main priority is to “provide other nonprofit organizations with the means to educate the public about the special needs of children across this nation.”
+The foundation seeks to “provide other nonprofit organizations with the means to educate the public about the special needs of children across this nation.”

-The foundation focuses on organizations improving the well-being of children in two ways: it supports new organizations developing and operating innovative programs, and funds well-established organizations implementing programs to benefit children based on previous knowledge and experience.
+The foundation supports organizations seeking to improve the well-being of children in two ways: it supports new organizations developing and operating innovative programs, and funds well-established organizations implementing programs to benefit children based on previous knowledge and experience.

 In the past it has supported organizations like the Depression and Bipolar Support Alliance, which addresses mental illness in children and adults.